Registration Now Open!

 Join us for a one day workshop for the entire family.
 Kids who are Deaf or Hard of Hearing, as well as their parents and siblings, are invited to attend.
 Activities are planned for children of all ages.
 Parent sessions are designed for both oral and manual communication modes, for children of very young ages through teens.
 Meals will be provided and snacks will be offered throughout the day.
-Childcare for infants and toddlers will be available on-site (please note: A limited number of child care slots are available.
-If you are interested in utilizing the childcare service, be sure to register early!).
+Childcare for infants and toddlers will be available on-site.

 The Pediatric Audiology team at University of Michigan Health System is dedicated to creating a caring and collaborative culture to improve outcomes for children who are Deaf or Hard of Hearing.
 We provide outreach and information resources to connect families of children who are Deaf or Hard of Hearing to education, peer-support, and other support services.
 It is our goal to help foster mutually beneficial partnerships between families, educators, and health care professionals.

 Michigan Hands & Voices is a chapter of the nationwide non-profit organization dedicated to supporting families of children who are Deaf or Hard of Hearing, as well as the professionals who serve them.
 We are a parent-driven, parent/professional collaborative group that is unbiased toward communication modes and methods.
 We are parents, teachers, audiologists, and interpreters — just to name a few!
 We provide parent support through our Guide By Your Side™ (GBYS) and ASTra Advocacy Support & Training programs.